skerkour/kerkour.com/content/blog/bloom-whats-next.md

 <!-- Also Bloom's and associated services marks and logos are trademarked. -->

-Also, we have a lot of hacker friends in case somes try to trick the law 🙃.
+Also, we have a lot of hacker friends in case some try to trick the law 🙃.

 ## How will you handle copyright infringements on Bitflow or other services?

 Even if we do not 100% agree with current copyright laws, we will do our best to respect them.

-As mentionned in our terms, by using <a href="https://bloom.sh" target="_blank" rel="noopener">bloom.sh</a>, users must respect the law, and we keep the right to ban bad actors.
+As mentioned in our terms, by using <a href="https://bloom.sh" target="_blank" rel="noopener">bloom.sh</a>, users must respect the law, and we keep the right to ban bad actors.

 On a second time, an open source blacklist will be implemented for the <a href="https://bloom.sh/bitflow" target="_blank" rel="noopener">hosted version</a>.